majestic53/nimble-lang/README.markdown

 ###Nested function support

 Nimble supports nested functions.
 That is, functions contained in other function scopes.
-Nested functions are only available from within the functional scope in which they are called.

 ```
 set: bar() {